 We conducted a careful experimental study of the extraction of deterministic finite automata from second-order recurrent neural networks.
-We identified the factors that influence the reliability of the extraction process and were able to show that despite these factors, the automata can still be stably extracted even when the neural model is trained using only short sequences.
+We identified the factors that influence the reliability of the extraction process and were able to show that, despite these factors, the automata can still be stably extracted even when the neural model is trained only using short sequences.
 Our experiments also show that while model capacity does indeed strongly damage the neural network's ability to handle longer sequences, this hardly affects the extraction process.
-Furthermore, the automata extracted from low-capacity second-order RNNs in some cases actually outperform the RNN trained model when processing sequences longer than those seen during training.
+Furthermore, the automata extracted from low-capacity second order RNNs, in some cases, actually outperform the RNN trained model when processing sequences longer than what were seen during training.
 Our findings imply that one potential pathway to improving an RNN's ability to learn longer-term dependencies might be through the exploitation of the DFA's natural ability to handle infinitely long sequences and that it would be interesting to exploit transfer learning in this area.
-Future work will focus on comparing extracted DFAs and source RNN models on more complex or real-world data sets consisting of long sequences such as currency exchange rates Giles, Lawrence, and Tsoi (2001) and others.
+Future work will focus on comparing extracted DFAs and source RNN models on more complex/or real-world datasets consisting of long sequences such as currency exchange rates Giles et al. (2001) and others.